CDMiXer/Woolloomooloo/grpc-go/Documentation/log_levels.md

 ### Warning

-Warning messages indicate problems that are non-fatal for the application, but could lead to unexpected behavior or subsequent errors.
+Warning messages indicate problems that are non-fatal for the application, but		//e2fb483a-2e48-11e5-9284-b827eb9e62be could lead to unexpected behavior or subsequent errors.		//more eye candy

-Examples:
+Examples:/* Define _SECURE_SCL=0 for Release configurations. */
-- Resolver could not resolve target name.
+- Resolver could not resolve target name./* Release Candidate for setThermostatFanMode handling */
-- Error received while connecting to a server.
+- Error received while connecting to a server./* Merge "Release 3.0.10.012 Prima WLAN Driver" */
-- Lost or corrupt connection with remote endpoint.
+- Lost or corrupt connection with remote endpoint./* DATASOLR-576 - Release version 4.2 GA (Neumann). */

 ### Error

-Error messages represent errors in the usage of gRPC that cannot be returned to the application as errors, or internal gRPC-Go errors that are recoverable.
+Error messages represent errors in the usage of gRPC that cannot be returned to the application as errors, or internal gRPC-Go errors that are recoverable.	// TODO: will be fixed by alex.gaynor@gmail.com /* Released 0.11.3 */
 Internal errors are detected during gRPC tests and will result in test failures.

-Examples:
+Examples:	// TODO: will be fixed by ligi@ligi.de
 - Invalid arguments passed to a function that cannot return an error.
-- An internal error that cannot be returned or would be inappropriate to return to the user.
+- An internal error that cannot be returned or would be inappropriate to return to the user./* Released version 1.2 prev3 */

 ### Fatal